-- Our school/college is aware of the additional challenges faced by children who have a parent/carer sent to prison.
+- West Dean CE Primary School is aware of the additional challenges faced by children who have a parent/carer sent to prison.
 We recognise that this could well be an adverse childhood experience and we also recognise such children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health. - NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
-Our school/college will work in accordance with that guidance, found here, in supporting children in our school who have a parent or carer in prison.
+Our school will work in accordance with that guidance, found here, in supporting children in our school who have a parent or carer in prison.